apache/directory-fortress-core/README-QUICKSTART-SLAPD.md

 ___________________________________________________________________________________
 ## Document Overview

- * This document contains instructions to install Apache Fortress Core, Web and Rest components with OpenLDAP.
+ * This document contains instructions to install Apache Fortress Core, Web and Rest with OpenLDAP.
  * All of the instructions to complete these tasks (including OpenLDAP installation) are contained within.
  * Uses Fortress version 1.0-RC42